Customer Engagement: 7 strategies to get your happily-ever-after with customers

 By giving your customers a behind-the-scenes view of your company, you can make them see that you are more than just a business—that you are people, you are teams who work tirelessly not only to boost your business but also to create a better experience/product for your customers each day.

-Here are some sure-fire ways you can keep your customers involved on a more personal level:
+Here are some sure-fire ways you can engage your customers on a more personal level:

 - Nominate a brand ambassador: Select someone from your team who can be the face of your product or business, to represent your business in your niche community.

-- Sell through storytelling: Create a video about your product.
+- Sell through storytelling: Customers love brand stories.
+Create a video about your product.
 This video should not be an explainer which only talks about your product/service and its features.
-For example, take Nike’s Find your Greatness video, it doesn’t talk about what Nike can do for you, or how amazing their footwear is, it just contains powerful visual imageries which invoke your emotions.
+It should resonate with the customers on a much deeper level.
+For example, take Nike’s Find your Greatness video, it doesn’t talk about what Nike can do for you, or how amazing their footwear is, it just contains powerful visual imageries which invokes your emotions.
 Powerful storytelling has the ability to transport us into another place.
+Your video can draw parallel to any human emotion that you see fit, that you want to engage your audience with.
+It need not be another boring ‘What my product can do for you’ video.

 Brand is the promise, the big idea, the expectations that reside in each customer’s mind about a product, service or company.
 Branding is about making an emotional connection.